joez2450/sep10-freedom-project/blog/entry04.md

 The assignment above required me to make the first two paragraphs equal to `50px` in terms of height.
 I was given information about the concept behind variables, specifically as in the syntax `$name: value;`.
 To do this task, I created a new variable, `$height` and defined it with `50px`.
 After that, I checked the HTML portion of the files and found that the two paragraphs are assigned the classes `p-border` and `p-background`, so I went back to CSS and inserted height to both of them, defining the variable in the process.
 I executed the task, and it was completed.

 My overall experiment with the [SASS](https://sass-lang.com/) assignments left me with a mixed feeling about the tool. **I wasn't particularly that interested** when learning the resource as I was tinkering, so I didn't dive any deeper.
 This thought helped shape my list, as I knew SASS wasn't going to be the top choice for me.

 Moving forward with the decision, the next tool I tested out was [Skeleton](http://getskeleton.com/).
 Beginning with my [Skeleton](http://getskeleton.com/) tinkering process, I looked closely at the webpage provided by the developers.
 This time when I observed over the tool page, however, I noticed that there wasn't a side-by-side playground for a tutorial.
 [Skeleton](http://getskeleton.com/) only lists its CSS elements in brief detail and a download button on its page.

-For an ideal beginner's lesson on the tool, I followed a [Pythonology video](https://www.youtube.com/watch?v=v4UC9emY9KA).
+For a beginner's lesson on the tool, I followed a [Pythonology video](https://www.youtube.com/watch?v=v4UC9emY9KA).
 I used the video to my advantage, occasionally grabbing information that were important.
 While listening to the video and constantly learning, I was gradually able to use some of the topics mentioned and implement my twists and create an about me page with Skeleton on CS50.
 Here is a visual:

 ![Untitled drawing (3)](https://github.com/joez2450/sep10-freedom-project/assets/146861465/2adcd319-d413-4eb4-9643-7a8c12ee709b)